 As you get closer to closing a sale, focus on customizing the customer’s experience.

 Because you don’t want to pressure that customer to purchase your CRM, naturally suggest how certain features might meet their needs over the course of a conversation.

 To prepare to do this, identify how your product/service meets that customer’s needs.
 Prove to the customer that investing in your company is worth it.
 Answer these types of questions:

 - How can I tweak what I’m offering to match the customer’s needs specifically?

 - Can we provide an additional product/service package?

 - Can we offer a certain discount or promotion?

-Highlight the answers to these questions in your conversation and give the potential customer concrete examples of where it has worked for others in the past.
-Really focus on the pain points and what the customer will lose if they don’t take action.
+Highlight the answers to these questions in your conversation and give the customer concrete examples of where it has worked for others in the past.
+Focus on what the customer will lose if they don’t take action.